linode/docs/docs/guides/development/frameworks/asp-net/how-to-host-asp-core-on-linux/index.md

 .NET Core serves your application over HTTPS.
 When visiting the application, you browser may warn you that the SSL certificate is self-signed.
 Choose to proceed anyway.
     {{< /note >}}

 .NET Core uses Razor as its template engine for web application interfaces.
-You can learn more about using Razor in your web application from the Microsoft's [Get started with Razor Pages in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/razor-pages-start?view=aspnetcore-5.0&tabs=visual-studio) guide.

-.NET Core also has extensive support for developing applications using the Model–View–Controller (MVC) architecture.
+You can learn more about using Razor in your web application from Microsoft's [Get started with Razor Pages in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/razor-pages-start?view=aspnetcore-5.0&tabs=visual-studio) guide. .NET Core also has extensive support for developing applications using the Model–View–Controller (MVC) architecture.
 If you want to learn more about MVC, checkout the Microsoft's [Get started with ASP.NET Core MVC](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-5.0&tabs=visual-studio) guide.

 ## Deploy Your Application with NGINX

 .NET Core's default server, Kestrel, works well for serving dynamic web applications.
 However, Microsoft recommends pairing it with a reverse proxy server when deploying your application to production.
 Doing so allows you to offload tasks like request handling and serving static content.

-The steps that follow show you how to set up NGINX as the reverse proxy server for your .NET Core application.
+The steps in this section show you how to set up NGINX as the reverse proxy server for your .NET Core application.

 ### Install and Configure NGINX